 In genres such as R&B, increased sustain is often seen as a disadvantage.
 If you want to achieve the fat sounds that are so synonymous with R&B music, you’re going to need a collection of toms with quick decay.
 The Remo Pinstripe Clear Tom Pack is one such collection.
 With quick decay guaranteed by every tom in this pack, you won’t have any trouble recreating R&B classics while working on some of your own.
 You’ll notice two black rings running around each tom in this collection.
 While they are certainly visually pleasing, the purpose they serve reaches far beyond the realm of aesthetics.
 These circles serve as overtone reducers, ensuring minimal interference and a lower pitch than can be expected from rival toms.
 Each pack is made up of toms of varying sizes.
 Additionally, there are multiple packs available, each containing a different collection of sizes.
 Every included head can be easily fitted to its corresponding tom, with its dual 7-mil Mylar plies ensuring it won’t have to be removed or replaced for years after installation.

 The cost of the Remo Pinstripe Clear Tom Pack will rise or fall depending on the collection of tom heads you choose.
 The smallest pack won’t set you back too much, nor will the size above it.
 The largest pack, however, is considered a little overpriced by many drummers.
-This pack is made up of heads that are 12, 13, and 16 inches in size and will set you back in or around $50.
+This pack is made up of heads that are 12, 13, and 16 inches in size.
 While Remo does include an additional head for that price, it is a largely unnecessary addition and is really only there to convince gullible drummers the pack is a good deal.
 Beginner drummers should make note that these drum heads can be difficult to tune.
 Having one drum head in your arsenal that’s difficult to tune is bad enough, but having three such heads in your arsenal may push you to the brink of sanity.

 10. Evans G1 Coated